VahidRahmati/UFARSA/README.md

 <br />

 --------------------------------------------------------------------------------------------------------------------------------------
-### Files history
+### Files history:
-User_Guide.pdf was updated: in particular, by adding a hint on the scaled firing rate vectors (see "Useful hints" section).
+User_Guide.pdf updated: in particular, by adding a hint on the scaled firing rate vectors (see "Useful hints" section).